New Moms with Migraine: Understanding Postpartum Headache

 Supporting New Moms with Postpartum Headache

 Supporting a new mom’s wellbeing is essential to the overall health of the family.
 Partners and families should help moms with migraine devise a child care plan for when a migraine attack hits, and women can work with a headache specialist to learn what symptoms precede their attacks.
 Staying hydrated, eating healthy meals regularly and scheduling time for relaxation is also important.
 Having a partner or close family member take care of nighttime feedings to help new moms maintain a normal sleeping pattern is a simple solution that can provide significant relief.
 Understand that postpartum migraine is real, its symptoms are severe, and women who experience it should take their health seriously and do what they need to manage the pain.
 “Migraine is something that women shouldn’t have to struggle with alone,” Vgontzas said.

 Despite affecting so many women, little is known about the causes of postpartum migraine or how exactly hormones affect its symptoms.
 Dr. Vgontzas says there’s a shortage of available data and research into postpartum migraine, which limits the quality of care that headache specialists can provide.
 The American Migraine Foundation works to directly fund research into headache disorders and the development of new treatments to offer relief.
-To learn more how we’re working to improve the quality of life for the millions of Americans living with migraine, visit the AMF website.
+To learn more how we’re working to improve the quality of life for the millions of Americans living with migraine, visit our Research page.